glenlakehoa/bylaws/bylaws.md

 ## 3.10.
 Special Meetings.

 Special meetings of the Board shall be held when requested by the President, Vice President, or by any two directors.
 The notice shall specify the time and place of the meeting and the nature of any special business to be considered.
-The notice shall be given to each director by one of the following methods: (a) by personal delivery; (b) written notice by first class mail, postage prepaid; (c) by telephone communication, either directly to the director or to a person at the director's home or office who would reasonably be expected to communicate such notice promptly to the director; (d) electronic message, fiber optic, or telecommunication to the director; or (e) by commerrcial delivery service to such director's home or office.
+The notice shall be given to each director by one of the following methods: (a) by personal delivery; (b) written notice by first class mail, postage prepaid; (c) by telephone communication, either directly to the director or to a person at the director's home or office who would reasonably be expected to communicate such notice promptly to the director; (d) electronic message, fiber optic, or telecommunication to the director; or (e) by commercial delivery service to such director's home or office.
 All such notices shall be given or sent to the director's address. telephone number, or other place of delivery as shown on the Association's records.
 Notices sent by first class mail shall be deposited into a United States mailbox at least four (4) days before the time set for the meeting.
 Notices given by personal delivery, telephone, or telecommunication shall be given at least forty-eight (48) hours before the time set for the meeting.

 ## 3.11.
 Waiver of Notice.